pudl.metadata.classes

 Examples

->>> field = Field(name='x', type='string', constraints={'enum': ['x', 'y']}) >>> field.to_pandas_dtype() CategoricalDtype(categories=['x', 'y'], ordered=False) >>> field.to_sql() Column('x', Enum('x', 'y'), CheckConstraint(...), table=None) >>> field = Field.from_id('utility_id_eia') >>> field.name 'utility_id_eia'
+>>> field = Field(name='x', type='string', description='X', constraints={'enum': ['x', 'y']}) >>> field.to_pandas_dtype() CategoricalDtype(categories=['x', 'y'], ordered=False, categories_dtype=object) >>> field.to_sql() Column('x', Enum('x', 'y'), CheckConstraint(...), table=None, comment='X') >>> field = Field.from_id('utility_id_eia') >>> field.name 'utility_id_eia'

-- constraints: FieldConstraints[source]#
+- constraints: FieldConstraints[source]¶

-- harvest: FieldHarvest[source]#
+- harvest: FieldHarvest[source]¶

-- to_pandas_dtype(compact: bool = False) str | pd.CategoricalDtype [source]#
+- to_pandas_dtype(compact: bool = False) str | pandas.CategoricalDtype [source]¶

 Return Pandas data type.